 If you work in the creative industry, having your own website is now a necessity.
 But building a new website from scratch can sometimes seem like an intimidating task.
 Thankfully, today it's possible to build a beautiful, elegant, and highly functional website for yourself with little technical knowledge.

 Building your own website has several clear advantages overpaying a professional web designer to build one for you.
 First, completing this task yourself is significantly cheaper than paying a professional.
 Second, you will have total, unfettered control over the look and feel of your site.
 Third, you'll be learning skills that can be beneficial to you in the future.
+There are many ways how you can design a website.

 Building your own website is also fun.
 As a creative, it makes sense to draw on your skills and experience, and once you get started with the website design process you'll find that designing web pages draws on the same principles as a lot of creative work.